lantler/more-chrome-shortcuts/README.md

 # more-chrome-shortcuts
-creates additional shortcuts on the chrome homepage.
+creates additional shortcuts on the chrome homepage. test